K-Electric FC: Domestic success (2014–2015)

 In October 2014, the team purchased another Nigerian player, Abayomi Wilson.
 The club subsequently won their first league title in the 2014–15 season, having finished as runners-up in the two previous seasons.
 They became the first club from Pakistan to qualify for AFC Cup.
 Ahead of Asia in July 2015, the team hired foreign based UEFA "A" coach Majid Shafiq and added England-based players Shani Abbasi and Irfan Khan.

 In August 2015, K-Electric F.C. made history by becoming the first Pakistan football club to progress into the AFC Cup play-offs after overcoming the champions of Bhutan and Mongolia.
 They drew 3–3 with Druk United before beating Khoromkhon 1–0.
 The team also acquired the services of English striker Jon Ashworth.
 In October 2015, K-Electric F.C. competed in the Sheikh Kamal International Club Cup in Bangladesh.
 Their striker Muhammad Rasool scored 4 goals in 3 games.

 In the play-offs of the AFC Cup in February 2016, K-Electric lost 2–0 to Al-Hidd from Bahrain.
 Months later, the AFC Disciplinary Committee ruled that K-Electric had fielded an ineligible player, English player Irfan Khan, in the qualifying group stage matches, and the two results versus Druk United and Khoromkhon were forfeited and awarded as 3–0 wins to the opponents.
 Despite the forfeitures and a fine, the club was not removed from the playoff fixture, and the previous fixtures remained as played.

 Later years and dissolution

 The team returned for the 2018–19 Pakistan Premier League season after years of federation turmoil and football inactivity, but results were inconsistent.

 In October 2020 K-Electric disbanded the football team, due to corporate self-interest and the financial burden of maintaining a squad during a period of national football inactivity.

 Team image

 Franchise football

-In the second edition of the national franchise based Geo Super Football League in 2010, KESC ran the Karachi Energy team.
+In the second edition of the national franchise based Super Football League in 2010, KESC ran the Karachi Energy team.
 The 2010 revival of the competition after years from the last edition held in 2007 itself was staged in partnership with KESC.